ctrlb-hq/ctrlb-control-plane/docs/deployment.md

 ---

-## 🛰️ Agent Installation
+## 🛰️ Collector Installation

-Agent installation steps are provided via the UI.
-Once a new agent is created, a corresponding installation command with a unique token and configuration is displayed.
+Collector installation steps are provided via the UI.
+Once a new collector is created, a corresponding installation command with a unique token and configuration is displayed.

-The control plane will wait for the agent to complete the setup and come online.
+The control plane will wait for the collector to complete the setup and come online.

-Each agent:
+Each collector:

 - Fetches its configuration from the control plane
-- Exposes Prometheus metrics on `:8888`
+- Exposes health metrics on `:8888`
-- Reports health and status to the backend

 ---

 ## 🔒 Security Notes

-- Token-based authentication for agents is under development.
+- Token-based authentication for collector is under development.
 - Use HTTPS reverse proxies (e.g., Nginx, Caddy) in production.

 ---